Mikkelborg

 Mikkelborg is a seaside locality in Hørsholm Municipality, located between Rungsted to the south and Kokkedal to the north, some 20 km north of Copenhagen, Denmark.
 Mikkelborg Strandpark (Mikkelborg Beach Park) is a public park and beach.
 Mikkelgård, a listed house from 1916 located inside the park, is now operated as a restaurant.

 History

 The area was built over with large houses in the beginning of the 20th century.
 Villa Mikkeborg was built in 1900 by a son of Frederik Horsens Block from Kokkedal House.
 Another house was built by Carlsberg-heir Vagn Jacobsen in 1926.

-Later the Danish statate began to acquire some of the large houses in the Mikkelborg area with the intention of a beach park similar to the one at Bellevue Beach further to the south.
+Later the Danish state began to acquire some of the large houses in the Mikkelborg area with the intention of creating a beach park similar to the one at Bellevue Beach further to the south.
 The 8-hectares park was protected in 1999.
 Other houses were purchased by Hørsholm Municipality.
 They were demolished in the early 1980s to make way for the housing estate Mikkelborg Park.
 The 8-hectares beach park was protected in 1999.

-Mikkelgård
+Today

-Mikkelgård is the former summer retreat of the composer Hakon Schmedes who named his house after the locality.
-It was built in 1915–16 to design by Povl Baumann who was influenced by the Arts & Crafts movement.
-It is a four-winged house built with exposed timber framing facing the central courtyard.
-The house is surrounded by moats and is connected to the "main land" by a bridge.
-It was converted into a restaurant in 1990.
-The former stables wasrenovated in 1997 and has room for 120 dining guests.
+The heritage listed former country house Mikkelgård is located in the middle of the park.
+The building is now used as a restaurant and event venue.